carbon-design-system/carbon-website-archive/src/content/patterns/overflow-content/overflow-content.md

 Good use cases for truncation include:

-- breadcrumbs
+- Breadcrumbs
-- pagination
+- Pagination
-- long URL links
+- Long URL links
-- paragraph of text (i.e. a description paragraph)
+- Paragraph of text (i.e. a description paragraph)
-- shortening of a long item name (user- or platform-generated)
+- Shortening of a long item name (user- or platform-generated)

 Truncation should **not** be used on page headers, titles, labels, error messages, validation messages, notifications, menu items, or tabs.